wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.7 =
+= 5.7.1 =
-Added ability to target the search page.
-Added ability to remove all settings from a post/page Fixed some undefined variable notices
-Added organization features for plugin filters using the plugin filter groups.
-Can now view all plugins in a group and sort the list by group and permalink.
+Fixed queries in PluginOrganizerMU.class.php to properly use enabled post types.
+Fixed check for secure protocol in PluginOrganizerMU.class.php